Malishka-Paradkar/CV-Drowsy-Driver-Detection-System/README.md

-# CV-Drowsy-Driver-Detection-System
-# Drowsy Driver Detection System
+# CV Drowsy Driver Detection System

 A real-time computer vision system that monitors a driver's eyes via webcam and triggers an audio alert when drowsiness is detected — before an accident happens.